 Wroclaw Gnomes

-They stand in all sorts of places and seem to virtually haunt you.
-And in fact, they were once a political symbol as well.
-In the 1980s, the artist Major Waldemar Fydrych painted the Wroclaw Gnomes everywhere in protest against the communist regime.
-Initially, a monument named Papa Krasnal was erected in 2005 to commemorate the event.
-Then the city commissioned another artist to erect 5 gnomes.
-From here the hype began and now there are over 400 gnomes in the city.
-The city of Wrocław has even given away gnomes to the twin cities.
-Many tourists literally go on the hunt for the gnomes* – a great activity with kids, by the way.
+They are in all sorts of places and seem to be following you around.
+And indeed, they were once also a political symbol.
+In the 1980s, the artist Major Waldemar Fydrych painted the Wroclaw gnomes everywhere in protest against the communist regime.
+Initially, a memorial with the name Papa Krasnal was erected in 2005 to commemorate this.
+The city then commissioned another artist to erect 5 dwarfs.
+This is where the hype began and there are now over 400 dwarves in the city.
+The city of Wrocław has even given gnomes as gifts to the twin cities.
+Many tourists literally go hunting for the dwarves*– a great activity with children, by the way.

 The Passage